mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 These are the fourfold stages of mindfulness, which are very general and traditional in Buddhist practice.

 (*Transcriber’s Note:* These four kinds of mindfulness are often called the *Four Foundations of Mindfulness*, or *Four Abodes of Mindfulness*, or a translation by Glenn Wallis is *the four areas of present-moment awareness*.
-The above description of the four kinds is from the first paragraph of *Sanjūshichi-bon-bodai-bunpō*, “Thirty-Seven Elements of Bodhi,” the chapter of *Shobogenzo* referenced in this series of talks.)
+The above list of the four is from the first paragraph of *Sanjūshichi-bon-bodai-bunpō*, “Thirty-Seven Elements of Bodhi,” the chapter of *Shobogenzo* referenced in this series of talks.)

-(*Transcriber’s Note:* Although Katagiri Roshi uses the word *impure* in this talk, starting in Talk 3 he uses *not pure*, or *not-pure*.
-In some – but not all – cases where he says *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in the West, or *not-pure*, which may carry a different sense altogether.
-He discusses this further in Talk 3.)

 First of all I would like to explain the contemplation or observation of the body as impure.